-- Advance Wars: Days of Ruin (Dark Conflict for Europeans) had this, and were labeled with creative names like "Hope Never Dies: Brenners/O'Brian's (EU) Theme".
-The test worked on the premise that if you've heard it, you can listen to it, meaning it can allow you to listen to say Penny's or Waylon's theme long before you unlock the characters themselves.
-Similar to the PMD example above, plugging in headphones and closing the DS allowed you to listen to the music.
-Earlier games did this too, though Black Hole Rising and Dual Strike required you to complete the campaign first.
+- Advance Wars: Days of Ruin (Dark Conflict for Europeans) has this, and are labeled with creative names like "Hope Never Dies: Brenners/O'Brian's (EU) Theme".
+The test works on the premise that if you've heard it, you can listen to it, meaning it can allow you to listen to say Penny's or Waylon's theme long before you unlock the characters themselves.
+Similar to the PMD example above, plugging in headphones and closing the DS allows you to listen to the music.
+Earlier games do this too, though Black Hole Rising and Dual Strike require you to complete the campaign first.

 - Disgaea.
 You have to buy the songs with in-game currency, though.

 - As an additional New Game+ bonus in Super Robot Wars Original Generation 2 GBA game, entering a specific sequence of keypresses on the right menu takes you to the Sound Test page instead of the normal BGM Select.